Updated: May 5, 2024

 How To Appeal Letter 1058

-You must send the IRS that form within 30 days, or you forfeit the right to appeal.
+If you don’t agree with the amounts listed in letter 1058, you have a legal right to appeal.
+To start that process, complete Form 12153, Request for a Collection Due Process or Equivalent Hearing.
+You must send the IRS that form within 30 days, or you forfeit the right to a CDP hearing.
 Note that the 30 days start on the date the letter was issued.
 They do not start the day you receive the letter.
 To help you, the deadline should be noted in the letter.

 How to Make Payment

 If you are making a full or partial payment, make a check or money order payable to the United States Treasury.
 Then, mail the payment to the address on the letter.
-Put your Social Security number or Employer Identification Number on the memo line so the IRS knows where to apply the payment.
+Put your Social Security number (SSN) or Employer Identification Number (EIN) on the memo line so the IRS knows where to apply the payment.

 The Risks of Ignoring Letter 1058